14 Mar 2021

 To clone the repository, click on the green Code button and copy the link.

-Note: in the example below I’m using SSH to clone my repository.
+In the example below I’m using SSH to clone my repository.
 By default GitHub uses HTTPS.
 I personally prefer SSH as it’s generally regarded as more secure.
 If you want to do the same, follow this guide.

 Copy the clone link for your repository and head over to a terminal window.
 First,